Cid V., Mitz

 - Headers and other control information is kept to a minimum.

 However, when necessary, the operator has the power to enable specific accounts to send emails without these restrictions.

 Software and Documentation

-You can download the latest software and documentation from our Resources page
+The BMERS software is open source and free-to use for non-commercial purposes.
+You can download the latest software and documentation from here